Senzing/java-g2loader/README.md

 ## Overview

-macOS:
-  1. Requires a user install of Java and will not work with a system installation
-  1. export DYLD_LIBRARY_PATH=<path>/senzing/g2/lib

 Command line usage: java -jar g2loader.jar -iniFile <path to ini file> \
                                           [-dataFile <path to data file>] \
                                           [-exportToFile <path for export file>] \